rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_tracking_cost/README.md

 * The stabilization objective is replaced with a **reference tracking task** for enhanced control.
 * Two additional observations are introduced, facilitating **reference tracking**.
 * The info dictionary now provides **extra information** about the reference to be tracked.
+* The data types for action and observation spaces are set to `np.float64`, diverging from the `np.float32` used by Han et al. (2020).
+This aligns the Gymnasium implementation with the original CartPole environment.

-These modifications were first described in [Han et al. 2019](https://arxiv.org/abs/2004.14288) and further adapted in our version for enhanced training and exploration.
+These modifications were first described in [Han et al. 2020](https://arxiv.org/abs/2004.14288) and further adapted in our version for enhanced training and exploration.

 ## Observation space